daichungus/daichungus-thcrap/README.md

-> If existence is suffering, why does Touhou exist?

 This is the repository of thcrap-compatible patches made by Daichungus.

-You are allowed to fork this repo and modify it.

 You are **NOT** allowed to pass this off as your own work.
 You must give credit to Daichungus and anyone else attributed in these patches.
 # List of Patches